phpro/grumphp/doc/tasks/phpcs.md

 ### Magento

-If you want to use Phpcs for your Magento projects, you can require the magento-ecg repo.
+If you want to use Phpcs for your Magento projects, you can require the magento-ecg repo ( works with Magento 1 and Magento 2 ).

 ```sh
 composer require --dev magento-ecg/coding-standard